Celebrating Black History Month by paying Attention To Detail

-February is black history month and here at 7News we will be showcasing stories that empower black lives.
+WHEELING, W.Va.
+(WTRF) February is Black History Month and here at 7News we will be showcasing stories that empower Black lives.

 Attention to Detail is an automotive detailing company operating on Wheeling Island.